Jtsmith275/RStudioShiny-nginx/README.md

 # For JupyterHub:

+IF USING ANACONDA FROM GOVERNMENT OR COMMERICAL USE PLEASE ENSURE YOU HAVE A COMMERICAL LICENSE

 1. Follow steps above for RStudio-Server and Shiny-Server
 2. Using the terminal (easiest done in JupyterHub using the launcher), create a conda environment using *conda create -n geospatial* replacing *geospatial* with what you want to call the environment.
 3. Activate the environment using *conda activate geospatial*